 You CANNOT get your FMM elsewhere in Mexico.
 FMMs are only available at ports of entry (see ‘Immigration Locations South of the Border’ below, for the Nogales and Eagle Pass exceptions).

 If you will be in Mexico for less than seven days, your FMM is free, BUT YOU STILL MUST GET AN FMM.
 The same is true if you are driving in Baja or Sonora.

-If you have a temporary resident’s card or are a citizen of Mexico, you do not need to stop, except for a TIP if you are driving a foreign (non-Mexican) plated vehicle.
+If you have a temporary resident’s card or are a citizen of Mexico, you do not need to stop and get an FMM.
 You still must stop if you have a resident’s visa stamp on your passport.

 Immigration Locations South of the Border

 • Nogales (Arizona/Sonora) For Nogales, immigration is at KM 21 (kilometer 21) on Mexico Federal highway 15D.
 Follow signs to Hermosillo Cuota, Mexican Highway 15D to KM 21.